hungthai1401/resume/example/README.md

   - **DevOps Contributions**:
     - Implemented CI/CD Pipelines: Designed and deployed a CI/CD pipeline for the team using Jenkins, automating the processes of building, testing, and deploying code.
     - Conducted training sessions to help team members understand and effectively use the CI/CD pipeline, improving collaboration and productivity.
     - Set up system monitoring and logging solutions, including alert management systems for proactive issue detection.
     - Monitor system performance and availability, trace logs to identify and resolve issues.
   - **Collaboration**:
+    - Worked closely with cross-functional teams to ensure smooth integration of backend, frontend, and infrastructure components.

+---

+### Promotion Management System<span class="right">2023.05 - 2023.11</span>

+- **Description**: Developed a promotion management system that allows the creation and configuration of various promotion programs, defining applicable conditions and discount rules.
+The system enables the dynamic setup of promotions, including the application of discount percentages, fixed amounts, and eligibility criteria, to enhance customer engagement and increase sales.
+- **Roles**: **Senior Software Enginee**
+- **Technologies**
+  - **Backend**: PHP 8.3 (Laravel 10.x)
+  - **Frontend**: VueJS
+  - **Database**: MariaDB, Redis
+  - **Version Control**: Gitlab
+- **Team size**: Worked in a cross-functional team of 3 members, including software engineers, business analysts, and QA testers, ...
+- **Responsibilities**:
+  - **Software Development**:
+    - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.
+    - Designed and implemented database schema and API endpoints for promotion management.
+    - Coordinated with third-party providers to align integration requirements and ensure smooth interoperability.
+    - Integrate with GGG's ecosystem and third-party services.
+    - Write clean, maintainable code and create unit tests for new features.
+    - Optimized system performance and scalability.
+  - **DevOps Contributions**:
+    - Set up system monitoring and logging solutions, including alert management systems for proactive issue detection.
+    - Monitor system performance and availability, trace logs to identify and resolve issues.
+  - **Collaboration**: